Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Rebuild_NCNs.md

 The following is a high-level overview of the NCN rebuild workflow:

 1. Prepare Node
-    * There is a different procedure for each type of node (worker, master, and storage).
+    * There is a different procedure for each type of node (worker, master, and storage)
 2. Identify Node and Update Metadata
-    * Same procedure for all node types.
+    * Same procedure for all node types
 3. Wipe Disks
-    * Same for master and worker nodes, but different for storage nodes.
+    * Same for master and worker nodes, but different for storage nodes
 4. Power Cycle Node
-    * Same procedure for all node types.
+    * Same procedure for all node types
 5. Rebuild Storage Node
     * Only needed for storage nodes
 6. Validate `BOOTRAID` artifacts
     * Run from ncn-m001
 7. Validation
-    * There is a different procedure for each type of node (worker, master, and storage).
+    * There is a different procedure for each type of node (worker, master, and storage)

 ## Prerequisites